StanfordBioinformatics/encode_utils/README.md

 # Setup
 ## Dependencies
-The only dependency is Python3.
-To uses this package, you must have "python3" in your environment that elicits some some version of Python3.
+The only dependency for using this package is Python3 - you must have "python3" in your environment that elicits some some version of Python3.

 ## Installation
 Download the latest [release](https://github.com/StanfordBioinformatics/encode_utils/releases), and unpack it, which will result in a folder called encode_utils-$release, where $release is the release number.